-The 10 products we'll never stop buying at Costco
+The top 10 food and grocery items we'll never stop buying at Costco

 10. Plastic wrap

-Speaking of plastic… Kirkland’s Stretch-Tite plastic food wrap sees more action than just about anything else in our kitchen.
-The 750-square foot roll (sold as part of a 2-pack) just goes on and on and on (seriously, this thing never runs out)—and the wrap itself is thick, wide, and super-strong.
+Kirkland’s Stretch-Tite plastic food wrap sees more action than just about anything else in our kitchen.
+The 750-square foot roll (sold as part of a 2-pack) just goes on and on and on and on (seriously, this thing never runs out) — and the wrap itself is thick, wide and super-strong.
 But the best part is the amazingly easy-to-use slide cutter.

 Runners-Up

-Mucci Farms Cutecumbers (adorable snack-size cucumbers, $5 for 1.5 pounds —perfect for packed lunches); Kirkland Signature Extra Virgin Organic olive oil (about $15 for 2 liters); Kerrygold Grass-Fed butter ($7.69 for 24 ounces); Kirkland Signature Organic quinoa. ($11 for 4.5 pounds); Cento whole peeled San Marzano tomatoes ($9 for 3 28-ounce cans).
+Mucci Farms Cutecumbers (adorable snack-size cucumbers, $5 for 1.5 pounds, are perfect for packed lunches); Kirkland Signature Extra Virgin Organic olive oil (about $15 for 2 liters); Kerrygold Grass-Fed butter ($7.69 for 24 ounces); Kirkland Signature Organic quinoa ($11 for 4.5 pounds); Cento whole peeled San Marzano tomatoes ($9 for 3 28-ounce cans).